-The installation "Labels but not for clothes" has had one public moment in November, in the Piet Zwart Institute in Rotterdam, NL, and is looking for more spaces!
+The project had its first public moment in November, in the Piet Zwart Institute, Rotterdam, NL.

 I always thought that if you have even the slightest view to the natural world, you don't need television and you never get bored.
 There is always something happening: A cloud, a breeze, some wafting smell.
 Even inside, if you have a fireplace, you can spend hours watching what is possibly the strongest resemblance of a mystical dance the natural world has to offer.
 All these joys of the senses and the mind are connected to some kind of movement, some kind of wave.